json-schema-org/website/pages/draft-06/json-hyper-schema-release-notes.md

 And of course, there are ways to detect this at runtime such as HTTP's `"Allow"` response header, or attempting a method and handling a `405 Method Not Allowed` error accordingly.

-#### Q: No, really.
-How do I _explicitly_ indicate which HTTP methods are supported on a link?

-A: The [`"targetHints"` proposal](https://github.com/json-schema-org/json-schema-spec/issues/296) is part of draft-07, so using it as an extension to draft-06 is an option, but we recommend simply using draft-07 at this point.
+If you need to explicitly indicate which HTTP methods are supported, you can use 'targetHints' from draft-07 as an extension to draft-06.

 #### Q: If `"targetSchema"` is not the response, how do I describe responses?